Chelys Consort of Viols

 Described by Gramophone as having released 'unquestionably the most beautiful recording of the Lachrimae', Chelys have garnered a reputation for their faithful yet fresh interpretations of the consort repertoire.
 They take their name from an ancient Greek word which referred to a bowed lyre, said to have been invented by the god Hermes.
 The word was borrowed by the English violist Christopher Simpson on the title page of his treatise 'The Division Viol' when he translated the work into Latin.
 Perhaps this is what inspired their world premiere recording of Simpson's Airs for two trebles and two basses, a disc described as ‘wonderfully supple, propulsive and alive’ by the Guardian.

-The members of Chelys can be found in all sorts of other places in the wider Early Music world: playing with ensembles such as the Rose Consort of Viols, Fretwork, Musica Secreta and Ensemble Moliere, teaching on courses including the Benslow Trust, NORVIS, Dartington, the Irish Recorder and Viol Summer School, the Easter Early Music Course, and coaching viol consorts at the Royal College of Music and Oxford University.
+The members of Chelys can be found in all sorts of places in the wider Early Music world: playing with ensembles such as Fretwork, Ensemble Moliere, the Rose Consort of Viols, the Linarol Consort; teaching on courses including for the Benslow Trust, NORVIS, the Irish Recorder and Viol Summer School, and the Easter Early Music Course; and coaching viol consorts at Morley College, the Royal College of Music and the Royal Academy of Music.

-The members of Chelys can be found in all sorts of other places in the wider Early Music world: playing with ensembles such as the Rose Consort of Viols, Fretwork, Musica Secreta and Ensemble Moliere, teaching on courses including the Benslow Trust, NORVIS, Dartington, the Irish Recorder and Viol Summer School, the Easter Early Music Course, and coaching viol consorts at the Royal College of Music and Oxford University.
+The members of Chelys can be found in all sorts of places in the wider Early Music world: playing with ensembles such as Fretwork, Ensemble Moliere, the Rose Consort of Viols, the Linarol Consort; teaching on courses including for the Benslow Trust, NORVIS, the Irish Recorder and Viol Summer School, and the Easter Early Music Course; and coaching viol consorts at Morley College, the Royal College of Music and the Royal Academy of Music.